yugabyte/r2dbc-yugabytedb/README.md

-# Reactive Relational Database Connectivity PostgreSQL Implementation
+# Reactive Relational Database Connectivity - YugabyteDB YSQL Implementation

 This project contains the [PostgreSQL][p] implementation of the [R2DBC SPI][r].
 This implementation is not intended to be used directly, but rather to be used as the backing implementation for a humane client library to delegate to.